longlife52/project_final2_long_lisa/README.md

 Please see my Style-Tile.png in my Canvas upload.
 I tried to get the updated version to commit to the GitHub repo.
 I guess since it is a hidden file, it would not update.

+I am not 100% happy with my the nav buttons that I styled.
+I can't seem to figure out how to not lose the word unless the mouse is directly on the word.
+Seems like I should know this.
+I watched a couple tutorials on Lynda.com.
+I think I have maxed out my brain capacity for this week.
+I would appreciate guidance on the nav :hover effect so I can play with it a bit more in the final project.
+Thanks!

 Thank you for the help with the sticky logo.
 Another monster assignment that took a long time to work through the details.
 I hope to keep getting a bit faster with this work.